10 best pelvic floor trainers to improve function and strength in 2025

 Who can use a pelvic floor trainer?

 You can start pelvic floor exercises at any age and any stage in your life, it's never too early or late.
-As with any muscle, the pelvic floor can become stronger and more effective the more you work it, says Dr Ruth Maher, who specializes in women's health and physiotherapy.
+As with any muscle, the pelvic floor can become stronger and more effective the more you work it, says Dr Ruth Maher, who specialises in women's health and physiotherapy.

 It's a common misconception that pelvic issues only affect older women - pelvic floor dysfunction is present across all ages.
 Pelvic pain, incontinence, painful sex, and painful masturbation can all occur in the late teens right through to when the symptoms of perimenopause begin and the postmenopausal period starts.
 Pelvic issues and pelvic pain are also common in former athletes, research from the Technological Education Institute in Athens reveals, as these muscles tend to come under particular strain over years of exercise.